How to Finance a Pool: Choosing the Right Option

 As you start to learn how to finance a pool, you’ll discover that you have several options.
 Personal factors and unique conditions will affect your preferences when it comes to your pool.
 Consider those factors as you decide on the best financing option for your swimming pool construction.

 Even before you begin the pool permit process, you’ll need a budget and the financial backing to start your project.
-This brief look at the most common financing options can help you choose the best course of action for financing.
+This brief look at the most common pool financing options can help you choose the best course of action for financing.
 Factors such as your mortgage payment history, credit score, and debt-to-credit ratio may affect your choice.

-Take Out a Home Equity Loan
+Home Equity Loan

 This option will only work if you have years of equity built into your home.
 To determine your home’s equity, subtract the amount you owe on your mortgage from the home’s market value.
 This will tell you how much equity you have invested in your home.
 At most, you can only borrow up to 85% of the property’s total equity.